Special Education - Master of Science in Education in Low Vision and Blindness

 Submit a copy of your professional educator license.

-Submit proof of successful completion of a student teaching experience from an accredited university.
+Submit proof of successful completion of a student teaching experience, or an anticipated completion date if currently in student teaching, from an accredited university.

 Submit a current resume.